guispinoza/geo1004.hw01/hw/01/cpp/README.txt

     $ cmake ..
     $ make
     $ ./hw01
 ```
-## Alternative build - You can also open the `cpp` folder directly in the IDE of your choice.
+## Alternative way to build - You can also open the `cpp` folder directly in the IDE of your choice and run the main.cpp.
 If the filepath in the command line 16-23 isn't working, just add the .obj files to the build folder.